infinum/frontend-handbook/JavaScript/React.md

 ```

 ### Actions
 Wrap methods and functions that modify state with *@action*.
-For binding action methods, use the aforementioned *@bind* decorator from the [`developit/decko`](https://github.com/developit/decko) library.
+Use the aforementioned *@bind* decorator from the [`developit/decko`](https://github.com/developit/decko) library for binding action methods.

 ``` jsx
   import { action, observable } from 'mobx';